 Students may inspect and review their education records upon request to the appropriate record custodian.
-Students should submit to the record custodian or an appropriate college staff person a written request identifying as precisely as possible the record or records he or she wishes to inspect.
+Students should submit to the record custodian or an appropriate college staff person a written request identifying as precisely as possible the record or records they wish to inspect.